-Size and scale: Having regards to the small size and scale of the works in relation to the overall size of the Natura 2000 sites identified, the likelihood of any direct, indirect or cumulative impacts on these designated sites arising from the construction and operation of the proposed works are low.
+Size and scale: Having regards to the small size and scale of the development in relation to the overall size of the Natura 2000 sites identified, the likelihood of any direct, indirect or cumulative impacts on these designated sites arising from the construction and operation of the development are low.

 Land-take: There will be no land-take from any designated site.
 There will be no interference with the boundaries of any designated site.

-Distance from Natura 2000 site or key features of the site: There are seven Natura 2000 sites within 15km of the proposed works.
-The closest site is Ardgullion Bog SAC which is 10km south-east of the application site.
-In this instance, having regards to the small size and scale of works significant effects upon the QIs of these sites will not arise.
+Distance from Natura 2000 site or key features of the site: There are seven Natura 2000 sites within 15k of the proposed development.
+The closest SAC/SPA to the application site is Brown Bog SAC and this is 3km west of the application site.
+In this instance, having regards to the lack of hydrological connectivity (Source-pathway-receptor linkage) and to the small scale of the development, this distance can be considered adequate to ensure that there will be no significant impacts upon these designated sites, or the habitats or species for which these sites are designated.